Remembering Actor Lee Thompson Young: Suicide At 29

-It’s been a little over three years since Lee Thompson Young, who appeared on the popular television program “Rizzoli & Isles,” was found dead at the age of 29 from an apparent suicide.
+It’s been nearly five years since Lee Thompson Young, who starred in the kids show “The Famous Jett Jackson” and had a recurring role on the popular television program “Rizzoli & Isles,” was found dead at the age of 29 from an apparent suicide.

 “Lee was more than just a brilliant young actor, he was a wonderful and gentle soul who will be truly missed,” said Young’s long-time manager Jonathan Baruch in a statement.